A New Study (2018) Reveals the Old Reason for the Bedtime Procrastination

 #2.
 How to Control Testosterone Levels to Lose Your Belly Fat Forever?

 WHY?
-Because high testosterone levels cause fatigue, loss of muscle mass, reduced sex drive and BODY FAT GAIN!
+Because low testosterone levels cause fatigue, loss of muscle mass, reduced sex drive and BODY FAT GAIN!

 There is a study conducted in the Albert Einstein College of Medicine in New York, where the researchers found that overweight men had low levels of testosterone.
 And, low testosterone was actually related to increased FAT GAIN in the ABDOMINAL AREA!